-It is wonderful to celebrate our Pacific communities with song, dance, food, crafts and sport.
+It is wonderful to join together to celebrate our Pacific communities with song, dance, food, crafts, business and sport.

-This Pasifika Festival is a showcase of the Pacific and a recognition that we all are people of the Pacific.
+Our Pasifika Festival is a showcase of the Pacific and recognises that we all are people of the Pacific.
 Great food, traditional performances and 'have-a-go' activities like traditional craft making.

 The festival shows the important contribution Wellington’s Pacific people make to the city’s vibrant community life

 The Wellington region is home to many people from different Pacific Island nations.

 We are a diverse, multicultural and incredibly creative city; our creativity flows from our cultural connectivity to the Pacific and beyond.
 When I was in Tonga last year, someone said that Wellington is an excellent model of how Pacific communities connect with other cultures.
 You are a vital part of Wellington.